andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 - `input: &'a Vec<Foo>` means: "the caller will provide us a reference to some data, and this reference's lifetime becomes known to us as `'a`."
 - `-> &'a Bar` means: "the returned value is a reference to a `Bar`, and this reference is only valid during `'a`, which was determined by the input reference provided by the caller."

-This is, admittedly, the simplest possible scenario.
+This is, admittedly, an extremely simple scenario.
 But I hope there was a *click* in your mind.

 ### Part 1 (cont): Delving deeper